 Figure 1.
-General Practitioner Mental Health Services per 100 people, National, Gold Coast including SA3 regions, 2018-19
+General Practitioner Mental Health Services per 100 people, Gold Coast SA3 regions, 2020-21

-Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population, please note all data is mapped to the patients Medicare residential address
+Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population.
+Please note all data is mapped to the patients Medicare residential address.

-Clinical Psychologists
+Clinical psychologists

-Psychologists are health professionals who can work in a range of areas such as clinical, neuropsychology, health, community, forensic, organizational and sports and exercise psychology. clinical psychologists have skills in the following areas:
+Psychologists are health professionals who can work in a range of areas such as clinical, neuropsychology, health, community, forensic, organisational and sports and exercise psychology.
+Clinical psychologists have skills in the following areas:

-- assessment and diagnosis
+- assessment and diagnosis - treatment

-- treatment

-- learning
+learning

-For the purpose of this report psychological therapy services provided by eligible clinical psychologists includes individual attendances, group therapy, and telehealth video consultations.
+For the purpose of this report, psychological therapy services provided by eligible clinical psychologists includes individual attendances, group therapy, and telehealth video consultations.

-The GCPHN region rate for clinical psychologists' services per 100 people (12.9) was above the national rate (9.7) in 2018-19 (Table 2).
-In 2018-19, 19,101 Gold Coast residents had a consultation with a psychologist leading to 80,083 consultations in total.
+In 2020-21, the GCPHN region rate for clinical psychologists' services (15.2 per 100 people) was above the national rate (11.8 per 100 people).
+Table 2 shows that 20,755 Gold Coast residents had a consultation with a psychologist, leading to 98,596 consultations in total.

 Table 2.
-Clinical Psychologists services per 100 people, number of patients and number of services, Gold Coast 2013-14 to 2018-19
+Clinical psychologists services per 100 people, number of patients and number of services, Gold Coast, 2013-14 to 2020-21